-Despite its diplomatic isolation, Taiwan has become one of Asia's big traders.
-It is considered to have achieved an economic miracle, becoming one of the world's top producers of computer technology.
+Despite its diplomatic isolation, Taiwan has become one of Asia's major economic players, and one of the world's top producers of computer technology.

 President: Tsai Ing-wen

-Tsai Ing-wen became Taiwan's first female president when she won the election in January 2016.
+Tsai Ing-wen became Taiwan's first female president when elected in January 2016.

-With 56% of the vote, she led her traditionally independence-leaning Democratic People's Party (DPP) to their biggest ever victory in parliamentary elections.
+With 56% of the vote, she led her traditionally pro-independence Democratic Progressive Party (DPP) to their biggest ever victory in parliamentary elections.

 In the 1990s, Ms Tsai negotiated Taiwan's accession to the World Trade Organization.
 She joined the DPP in 2004 after working as a non-partisan chairwoman of Taiwan's Mainland Affairs Council.
 Four years later she became the youngest person and first woman to lead the party.
 She lost the presidential election to Ma Ying-jeou in 2012.

-A former law professor and cat lover, she hails from the coastal village of Pingtung in southern Taiwan.
+A former law professor, she hails from the coastal village of Pingtung in southern Taiwan.
 Her mixed ethnicity - a Hakka father and Taiwanese mother - has been cited as one of the traits that helped her connect with voters.